gkoulouras/Nullomers-Assessor/sample_files/README.md

 The files on this directory are provided for testing purposes.

-*Mycoplasma genitalium* has **no** significant results regardless selected statistical correction method. *Pseudomonas fluorescens* presents significant missing motifs by selecting either BONF, TARONE, or FDR method.
+*Mycoplasma genitalium* outputs **no** significant results regardless statistical correction method. *Pseudomonas fluorescens* presents significant missing motifs either by selecting BONF, TARONE, or FDR method.